Vice Chancellor for Diversity, Inclusion, and Civic Engagement

 Watson is an experienced leader in civic and community engagement, higher education administration, anchor institution partnerships, student success initiatives, policy and program development, and research on issues relating to minority children and youth who live in high poverty areas.
 She speaks across the country on the role of urban higher education institutions as anchor institutions, especially as it relates to forging partnerships with K-12 institutions on how to create educational pipelines for underrepresented youth to higher education.
 She is committed to diversity, access and inclusion, and supporting individuals, communities, and institutions working in partnership to achieve shared goals for positive transformation.

-During 2016-17, the Office of Civic Engagement led efforts that contributed more than 432,000 hours of community service in and around the city of Camden, impacting the lives of nearly 11,000 Camden residents.
+Annually, the Office of Civic Engagement leads efforts that contributed more than 432,000 hours of community service in and around the city of Camden, impacting the lives of nearly 11,000 Camden residents.
 More than half of the student population of Rutgers–Camden participates in civic engagement as part of a credit-bearing academic experience with most students contributing 20 hours or more to service.
 Two major programs under her direction include Rutgers Future Scholars, a pre-college program aimed at increasing the number of students from Camden city schools who attend and graduate from college by providing tuition scholarships to students who are admitted to Rutgers, and the Rutgers Camden Schools Partnership.

 Through Rutgers Future Scholars, the university supports 250 students in grades 8 through 12 with year-round academic, social, and personal support to assist in their transition to college.
 Since its inception, the program has sent more than 130 Camden students to college at Rutgers University and beyond.
 The Rutgers Camden Schools Partnership serves more than 400 students in grades 4 through 8, as well as their families, in schools in the East and North Camden neighborhoods using a university- assisted community schools approach.
 Working in collaboration with the school leadership, staff, families, and community organizations, the program seeks to increase student achievement by providing an integrated system of partnerships that promote academic success, support positive social and emotional development, and engage families and community members in an effort to strengthen the Camden neighborhoods.